 To control a robot, the signal is usually sent through a wireless system using radio frequency (RF) and infrared (IR).
 To send an IR signal, you need a transmitter and a receiver with an encoding and decoding system.
 Presented here is a simple remote-controlled robot that can be controlled using an IR remote that is used for a TV or DVD player, or an equivalent IR remote.

-This project is available at: Make Your Own Remote Controlled Robot
+This project is available at: Make Your Own Remote Controlled Robot.

-Arduino based Smartphone Controlled Robot Car
+9. Arduino based Smartphone Controlled Robot Car

-Nowadays smartphones can be used to control a host of electrical and electronic devices including motors, music systems and lights.
-Here we present an Arduino based robot car, which can be controlled using an Android smartphone having ArduinoRC application installed in it.
+Nowadays smartphones can be used to control a host of electrical and electronic devices including motors, music systems, and lights.
+Here we present an Arduino-based robot car, which can be controlled using an Android smartphone with an Arduino RC application installed in it.
 This bot receives commands from your smartphone with the help of a Bluetooth module.

-Colour Sensing Robot with MATLAB
+10. Colour Sensing Robot with MATLAB

-This project is available at: Colour Sensing Robot with MATLAB
+This project is available at Colour Sensing Robot with MATLAB.

-Android Phone Controlled Robot
+12. Android Phone Controlled Robot

 Android smartphones are undoubtedly the most popular gadgets these days.
 You will find various apps on the Internet that exploits inbuilt hardware in these mobile phones, such as Bluetooth and Wi-Fi, to control other devices.
 This project presents a robot that can be controlled using an app running on an Android phone.

-This project is available at: Fire Extinguishing Robot
+This project is available at Fire Extinguishing Robot.

-Wireless Gesture-Controlled Robot
+14. Wireless Gesture-Controlled Robot

 In this project, we are going to control a robot wirelessly using hand gestures.
 This is an easy, user-friendly way to interact with robotic systems and robots.
 An accelerometer detects the tilting position.
-A microcontroller gets different analogue values and generates command signals to control the robot.
+A microcontroller gets different analog values and generates command signals to control the robot.
 Robotic arms used for welding or handling hazardous materials are other implementations of this concept.

-This project is available at: Soccer Robot
+This project is available at Soccer Robot

-Namaste Greeting Robot
+16. Namaste Greeting Robot

 This fun project called ‘namaste robot’ uses an Arduino Uno board at its heart.
 The Arduino controls several motors simultaneously.
 The robot turns its head by 180° and scans people in its range using an ultrasonic module.
 If it finds anyone nearby, it greets the person with ‘namaste’ with both hands pressing together, which is the traditional Indian way of wishing people.